jaredlander/LiveMLMay18/README.md

 newProject <- usethis::use_course('https://github.com/jaredlander/LiveMLMay18/archive/master.zip')
 ```

-After that runs successfully you will have a new folder holding the R project that looks like this (the name may be different).
+After that runs successfully you will have a new folder holding the R project that looks like this (the name in the image may be different).

 <img src="images/ProjectFolder.png" width="859" />

-If a new project did not open automatically, either double-click the file called LearningR.Rproj or run the following line of code.
+If a new project did not open automatically, either double-click the file called LiveMLMay18.Rproj (the name in the image might be different) or run the following line of code.

 ``` r
 rstudioapi::openProject(newProject)
 ```

-After running this code, or double-clicking that file, you will be in an RStudio Project called LearningR.
+After running this code, or double-clicking that file, you will be in an RStudio Project called LiveMLMay18.
 You can see this in the top right of RStudio.

 <img src="images/ProjectCorner.png" width="225" />